 There are, however, limits to federal flood insurance.
 For commercial structures, for example, the NFIP maximum is $500,000 for the building and $500,000 for the contents.
 Even small businesses may need supplemental coverage.

-National Flood Insurance Program policies go into effect 30 days after the policy is written unless the policy is required to qualify for a mortgage.
+Your NFIP policy starts covering your building 30 days after the policy is written, unless the policy is required for a mortgage.

 Tips on flood cleanup and insurance claims

-- Check for structural damage before re-entering your home or business.
+- Check for damage before entering your home or business.
 Flood-damaged buildings can collapse.
-Be cautious about gas leaks or energized wiring in flooded basements.
+Be careful of gas leaks or electrical wires in flooded basements.

 - If you have damage, call your insurer or agent.

-- Take photos or video.
+- Take photos or videos.
 Make a list of lost or damaged items.

-- Even if you didn't have flood insurance, you may qualify for some federal emergency grants or loans.
+- Even if you didn't have flood insurance, you may qualify for money from the federal government.

-- Talk to your insurer before making permanent repairs or disposing of damaged property.
+- Talk to your insurer before making permanent repairs or throwing away damaged property.

-- If you have to move, make sure your insurer or agent has a way to reach you.
+- If you have to move, make sure your insurer or agent can contact you.

 - Save receipts for temporary repairs, temporary housing, food, etc.